davidben/tls-trust-expressions/explainer.md

 PKI transitions described above inherently create this diversity, if for no other reason than out-of-date clients in the ecosystem.
 These clients could range from unupdatable TV set-top boxes to some IoT device to an individual user's browser that has not yet, or could not, communicate with its update service.

 Beyond temporal divergence, different clients have different needs and make different decisions on behalf of their users.
 For example, within the Web PKI, root programs make trust decisions independently.
-Some more specialized clients, such as mobile apps, may even pin to one or two specific CAs.
+Some more specialized clients, such as mobile apps, may be constrained to trusting one or two specific CAs

 To support a potentially diverse set of clients, the server must present an acceptable certificate to each one.
 TLS has a standard solution for this across its many parameters: negotiation.
 For client certificates, the CertificateRequest message listed trusted CAs since SSL 3.0 and TLS 1.0.
-TLS 1.3 generalized this to server certificates with the [`certificate_authorities` extension](https://www.rfc-editor.org/rfc/rfc8446#section-4.2.4), allowing [clients](https://www.rfc-editor.org/rfc/rfc8446#section-4.4.2.3) and [servers](https://www.rfc-editor.org/rfc/rfc8446#section-4.4.2.2) to select between available certificates by the peer's trust anchors.
+TLS 1.3 generalized this to server certificates with the [`certificate_authorities`](https://www.rfc-editor.org/rfc/rfc8446#section-4.2.4) extension, allowing [clients](https://www.rfc-editor.org/rfc/rfc8446#section-4.4.2.3) and [servers](https://www.rfc-editor.org/rfc/rfc8446#section-4.4.2.2) to select between available certificates by the peer's trust anchors.

 However, `certificate_authorities`'s size is impractical for some applications.
 Existing PKIs may have many CAs, and existing CAs may have long X.509 names.
 As of August 2023, the [Mozilla CA Certificate Program](https://wiki.mozilla.org/CA/Included_Certificates) contained 144 CAs, with an average name length of around 100 bytes.
 Such TLS deployments often do not use trust anchor negotiation at all.

 ### Security vs Availability

-Without a negotiation mechanism, service availability and user security conflict, with user security paying much of the cost.
+Without a negotiation mechanism, changes to client trust to improve user security directly conflict with service availability, with user security being deprioritized in favor of avoiding any kind of breakage.

 If the server cannot dispatch between certificates, it must obtain a single certificate that simultaneously satisfies all clients.
 This limits it to the intersection of supported clients' trust anchors.
 As servers consider a broader range of clients, that intersection shrinks.
 At internet scales, the oldest clients effectively last forever, so finding a suitable single CA becomes challenging if not impossible.
 Even using a new CA, be it a new CA operator or simply a rotated key, becomes a high risk operation for server operators, as some niche client may not accept the CA.